spinnylights/vulkan-notes/vulkan_notes.md

 order in which to assemble the vertices into primitives can be specified explicitly.
 The advantage of using an index buffer is that vertices can be reused, which avoids the need to duplicate vertices used to assemble more than one primitive.
-3D file formats often work this way.
+3D model formats often work this way.
 In either case, the primitive toplogy in use dictates how the vertices are assembled once an ordering is established.